Sourav1429/Solved_coding_question_DSA/README.md

 55) max_no_neg_subarray.java: Given an array of integers, A of length N, find out the maximum sum sub-array of non negative numbers from A. The sub-array should be contiguous i.e., a sub-array created by choosing the second and fourth element and skipping the third element is invalid.
 Maximum sub-array is defined in terms of the sum of the elements in the sub-array.
 Find and return the required subarray.

 56) sieve_prime.java: Find all the prime numbers upto N using sieve of eratothenes

+57) minimize_difference_puzzle.java: There is a shop whose assistant told you that there are A puzzles in the shop and you want to buy B of them.
+They might differ in difficulty and size.
+The first jigsaw puzzle consists of A1 pieces, the second one consists of A2 pieces and so on.
+You decided that the difference between the numbers of pieces in bought puzzles must be as small as possible.
+Let x be the number of pieces in the largest puzzle that the you buy and y be the number of pieces in the smallest such puzzle.
+You want to choose such B puzzles that x-y is as minimum as possible.
+Find the least possible value of x-y.